thearn/webcam-pulse-detector/README.md

 webcam-pulse-detector
 -----------------------

-A python code that detects the heart-rate of an individual using their computer's webcam.
+A python code that detects the heart-rate of an individual using a common webcam or network IP camera.
 Tested on OSX 10.7 (Lion), Ubuntu 13.04 (Ringtail), and Windows 7.

 Inspired by reviewing recent work on [Eulerian Video Magnification](http://people.csail.mit.edu/mrub/vidmag/), with motivation to implement something visually comparable (though not necessarily identical in formulation) to their